j-thd/jorgOS/README.md

     - Implemented with convenient preprocessor macros for defining test groups and test-cases.
     - Can run on both host and target device
-      - Call-backs implemented in BSP to monitor test progress over Serial Monitor
+      - Call-backs implemented in BSP to monitor test progress over Serial Monitor when running on the target device
   - Macro-based asserts through-out the code to achieve some form of design-by-contract approach.
       - Can later be reconfigured for fault detection and recovery.

 - C

-  _Too much to keep track of, so this is a selection:_
+  _Too much to keep track of, so this is a selection of not too basic stuff:_
   - OOP in C with structs.
     - Encapsulation with `typedef struct` and clear namespacing.
     - Composition